 You will also get the chance to participate in a fun group exercise to practice and improve your team working skills and we will provide you with hints and tips on how to participate successfully in a selection process.

 Diversity is key at Hymans as we work to combine different perspectives, styles and experiences.
 This we believe is the recipe for our future success.

-We welcome applications from school students from all backgrounds, as we believe in giving everyone an equal chance to participate in this programme.
+We welcome applications from school students of all backgrounds, as we believe in giving everyone an equal chance to participate in this programme.

 If our core values of partnering, straightforward, confident and friendly resonate with you then we’d love to hear from you.

-You will need to have achieved or be working towards a minimum GCSE grade B or 5, National 5 or equivalent in Maths and a GCSE grade B , National 5 or equivalent in English Language to apply.
+You will need to have achieved or be working towards a minimum GCSE grade B or 5, National 5 or equivalent in Maths and English.

 Pure actuarial work typically involves predicting future financial events, especially when the amount of a future payment, or its timing, is uncertain.
 It's often really challenging, with a wide range of issues to be considered, including business operational factors, potential changes to legislation, and long-term demographic trends.
 Actuaries therefore have to be highly technical and able to perform complicated mathematics.